 - Tips for Developing a Robust Demand Forecasting Strategy

 As the term alludes to, demand forecasting is the process of ascertaining peaks and troughs in future demand.
 To do this, you need to analyse all the internal and external factors which impact your supply infrastructure, giving you a clear view of any patterns and issues which might affect your demand forecasts.

 Demand forecasting plays an important role in effective supply chain management, ensuring timely stock replenishment, enhanced capacity management, and optimal sales and revenue.
 It also improves decision-making and management, while accelerating prospective plans for growth and expansion.

 Accurate demand forecasting relies on granular analysis of the factors which can impact a business’ supply infrastructure.
-From historical sales patterns to specific events in the retail calendar (e.g., Christmas); forecasting demand requires careful analysis of several variables to ensure business readiness, continuity, and an excellent end-user experience.
+From historical sales patterns to specific events or seasons in the retail calendar (e.g., Christmas); forecasting demand requires careful analysis of several variables to ensure business readiness, continuity, and an excellent end-user experience.

 Typically, businesses that perform regular demand forecasting create multiple forecasts to predict the supply and demand of stock over different timespans.
 Using varying degrees of granularity as part of analysis, it’s possible to forecast future stock requirements from days to months in advance – allowing for enhanced planning, control, and business confidence.

 Demand forecasting has many advantages, helping you to maintain the health and smooth operation of your business in the long term.
 And the benefits aren’t limited to maintaining excellent customer service levels; they can drive improvements across multiple functions, boosting business confidence and helping a firm realise its ambitions for growth.